Lily-Hagen/RecipeRepo/README.md

-DISCLAIMER:
+#### DISCLAIMER:
-This project is a private code base designed specifically for the UMBC CMSC447 - Software Engineering 1 course of Fall 2024 and is not meant for any other uses (public, commercial, etc.).
-Any replication or dissemination of any file in this repository is prohibited unless given proper permission from one of the 4 members listed below.
-The code base is not meant for public hosting and was not designed to handle or adhere to the standard practices used with secure web hosting and any user performing hosting does so at their own risk.
+###### This project is a private code base designed specifically for the UMBC CMSC447 Software Engineering 1 course of Fall 2024, and is not permitted for any other uses (public, commercial, etc.).
+Any replication or dissemination of the files in this repository is strictly prohibited without explicit permission from one of the project members listed below.
+The code base is not meant for public hosting and was not designed to comply with industry-standard secure web hosting practices, and any entity hosting does so at their own risk.
-If there are any questions or concerns please contact the school University of Maryland, Baltimore County (UMBC).
+###### If there are any questions or concerns please contact the 4 members below.

-UMBC CMSC447 - Group1 Section 1/6 - RecipeRepo README
+#### UMBC CMSC447 - RecipeRepo README
-Members:
+###### For project-related inquiries, contact Members:
-* Ethan Cheung - PR49732
+* Ethan Cheung - echeung3@umbc.edu
-* Ryan Edwards - BH89659
+* Ryan Edwards - ryane2@umbc.edu
-* Lily Hagen - KU21177
+* Lily Hagen - Lillian.hagen14@gmail.com
-* Jared Richmond - KT48372
+* Jared Richmond - jaredr3@umbc.edu

-Project Goal:
+#### Project Goal:
-Implement a web application for users to create, store, upload, and access their favorite recipes from anywhere.
+###### Implement a web application for users to create, store, upload, and access their favorite recipes from any device.

-Project Description:
+#### Project Description:
-RecipeRepo aims to address these issues by combining useful features from various recipe sites into one seamless application.
+###### RecipeRepo integrates features from various recipe sites to address common challenges users face with recipe organization into one seamless application.
 Users will be able to log in and explore a database of recipes using different filters to easily find the perfect dish.
 Additionally, RecipeRepo allows users to create their own personalized online cookbook, consolidating recipes in one place for quick and easy access.
 The platform also gives users the option to add personal notes or modifications to any recipe, tailoring it to their specific needs.
 With a streamlined user interface and a focus on personalized functionality, RecipeRepo aims to offer a convenient, accessible solution for recipe management anytime, anywhere.

-Formal documentation can be found in google drive or upon request.
+###### Formal documentation can be found in google drive or upon request.

-Project Dependencies:
+#### Project Dependencies:
+* To install the required dependencies, run the following command in your bash project directory: "pip install -r requirements.txt"
+* (Ensure requirements.txt contains the list of dependencies below)
 * blinker==1.8.2
 * click==8.1.7
 * colorama==0.4.6